pheelwell/Gaia/🌐Worldbuilding/Nether Plane/Divine Pantheon.md

 Together, [[Sori]] and [[🌐Skoria/🌐Worldbuilding/Nether Plane/Gods/Luniam]] symbolize harmony between day and night as well as balance between knowledge and intuition.

 ## Twins of Winds: [[Carillea]], [[Nomphis]]
 [[Carillea]] represents gentle breezes, guiding winds, and whispers in the air.
-They are associated with guidance, communication, and [[inspiration]].
+They are associated with guidance, communication, and [[Inspiration]].

 [[Carillea]] promotes understanding between individuals as well as providing direction to those who are lost or seeking a path in life.